 What do the main workouts look like?

 It can be anything.
 Absolutely anything.
 It changes every single class.
-You will only ever do a workout more than once if we are doing it for comparison purposes to see how much you’ve improved during your time at Tiger.
+You will only ever do a workout more than once if we are doing it for comparison purposes to see how much you’ve improved during your time at Phuket Fit.
 Other than that it’s constantly varied.
 Running, rowing, dead lifts, pull ups, box jumps, etc. Then it’s all put together in a way that makes sense.

 Are the workouts timed?